Thailand - Important Documents

 The first licence lasted for a year and I renewed it at my local road tax office.
 The second one lasted for five years and when it expired I renewed it at the same place, as I did the third one.

 When it came time to renew it for the third time after eleven years some things had changed.
 I was thrown out on the first attempt because I needed proof of address (see 'House Registration' below) and when I applied again with proof of address I had to watch the movie in addition to doing the three basic tests.
 The cost of renewing the licence was Bt655.

 Acquiring a Thai driving licence isn't difficult, but it takes time.
 I highly recommend getting one.

-It is not unreasonable of the Thai authorities to want to know that where you say you live is where you actually live.
+It is not unreasonable that the Thai authorities will want to ensure that where you say you live is where you actually live.

 How do you prove your address?
 When I wanted to renew my driving licence I was told that I needed a Thai referee to vouch for me and that I need to obtain an official letter from immigration.
 This isn't convenient every time you are asked and there is a much better solution.